Advanced CSE Practitioner Course (ACSEP)

 - Best practice in working with marginalised groups

 - Practical skills in how to support CSE affected families from disclosure through to the court process

 ACSEPs are CSE specialists, armed with a toolkit of cutting-edge methods in supporting affected families and helping investigations through to prosecution.

 Commitment and Content

-The qualification is a 9-day commitment, split into 3 modules:
+The award is a 9-day commitment, split into 3 modules: